 “I don’t think there’s any question that the fandom has evolved,” he says, “Time has a way of doing that.
 Fans that were teenagers when the show debuted are now in their mid to late 30’s, many with kids of their own.
 I would be surprised if life’s changes haven’t re-shaped how people see the show and its characters – at least a little.”

 When I helped launch our own fan site, The X-Files Lexicon, in the summer of 2005, it took various interviews and outreach to build up the trust of the talent from the series and fans.
-By 2008, The Lexicon was invited to assist with the extras content of the Blu-ray The X-Files: I Want To Believe, and had its work quoted in the self-published LAX-Files book.
+By 2008, The Lexicon was invited to assist with the extras content of the Blu-ray The X-Files: I Want To Believe, and had its work quoted in the LAX-Files book.
 My personal experiences with fans couldn’t have been nicer.
 I found many to be very smart and kind.
 There was a maturity to the fandom that was appealing.
-While there was a huge percentage of fans that were devoted to the Mulder and Scully relationship, and even a small percentage of Doggett and Reyes fans, other fans have shown themselves to be very attracted to the more thoughtful themes, the paranormal subject matter, and the discussions about the on-the edge science.
-Many of these fans are very intelligent, stimulating, and have always been interesting to speak with.
+While there was a huge percentage of fans that were devoted to the Mulder and Scully relationship, and even a small percentage of Doggett and Reyes fans.
+Other fans have shown themselves to be attracted to the more thoughtful themes, the paranormal subject matter, and the discussions about the cutting-edge science.
+Many of these fans are intelligent, stimulating, and have always been interesting to speak with.
 This is a fan base that includes writers with Ph.D.’s that have written about different aspects of The X-Files.